Lumi-supercomputer/LUMI-training-materials/docs/1day-20230321/01_Architecture.md

 that it can appeal to a larger market.

 ## Building LUMI: The Slingshot interconnect

 <figure markdown style="border: 1px solid #000">
   ![Slide 11](img/LUMI-1day-20230321-architecture/Dia11.png){ loading=lazy }
 </figure>

+All nodes of LUMI, including the login, management and storage nodes, are linked together using the Slingshot interconnect (and almost all use Slingshot 11, the full implementation with 200 Gb/s bandwidth per direction).

+Slingshot is an interconnect developed by HPE Cray and based on Ethernet, but with proprietary extensions for better HPC performance., It adapts to the regular Ethernet protocols when talking to a node that only supports Ethernet, so one of the attractive features is that regular servers with Ethernet can be directly connected to the Slingshot network switches.
+HPE Cray has a tradition of developing their own interconnect for very large systems.
+As in previous generations, a lot of attention went to adaptive routing and congestion control.
+There are basically two versions of it.
+The early version was named Slingshot 10, ran at 100 Gb/s per direction and did not yet have all features.
+It was used on the initial deployment of LUMI-C compute nodes but has since been upgraded to the full version.
+The full version with all features is called Slingshot 11.
+It supports a bandwidth of 200 Gb/s per direction, comparable to HDR InfiniBand with 4x links.

+Slingshot is a different interconnect from your typical Mellanox/NVIDIA InfiniBand implementation and hence also has a different software stack.
+This implies that there are no UCX libraries on the system as the Slingshot 11 adapters do not support that.
+Instead, the software stack is based on libfabric (as is the stack for many other Ethernet-derived solutions and even Omni-PAth has switched to libfabric under its new owner).

+LUMI uses the dragonfly topology.
+This topology is designed to scale to a very large number of connections while still minimizing the amount of long cables that have to be used.
+However, with its complicated set of connections it does rely on adaptive routing and congestion control for optimal performance more than the fat tree topology used in many smaller clusters.
+It also needs so-called high-radix switches.
+The Slingshot switch, code-named Rosetta, has 64 ports.
+16 of those ports connect directly to compute nodes (and the next slide will show you how).
+Switches are then combined in groups.
+Within a group there is an all-to-all connection betweeh
+switches: Each switch is connected to each other switch.
+So traffic between two nodes of a group passes only via two switches if it takes the shortest route.
+However, as there is typically only one 200 Gb/s direct connection between two switches in a group, if all 16 nodes in two groups would be communicating heavily with each other, it is clear that some traffic will have to take a different route.
+In fact, it may be statistically better if the 32 involved nodes would be spread more evenly over the group, so topology based scheduling of jobs and getting the processes of a job on as few switches as possible may not be that important on a dragonfly Slingshot network.
+The groups in a slingshot network are then also connected in an all-to-all fashion, but the number of direct links between two groups is again limited so traffic again may not always want to take the shortest path.
+The shortest path between two nodes in a dragonfly topology never involves more than 3 hops between switches (so 4 switches): One from the switch the node is connected to the switch in its group that connects to the other group, a second hop to the other group, and then a third hop in the destination group to the switch the destination node is attached to.

 ## Assembling LUMI